 The first post in this new series features the intersection of 125th Street and Lexington Avenue, which has been regarded as one of the deadliest especially for children.
 Between 1995 and 2009, 20 children were stuck in 106 pedestrian crashes, more than any other intersection in Manhattan.
-Transportation Alternatives reports that a pedestrian accident or bicycle crash victim in the area is over three times more likely to be a child than in the neighboring areas.
+Transportation Alternatives reports that a pedestrian accident or bicycle accident victim in the area is over three times more likely to be a child than in the neighboring areas.

 In September 2011, Steven Reese, 58, was crossing the street at Lexington Avenue when he was struck by a van at 10pm.
 He was taken to Harlem Hospital, where he was pronounced dead.